 What are the consequences of missing my mandatory testing?

 The University views non-compliance with the mandatory testing requirement as posing a substantial risk to the health and safety of our campus community.
 As a result, your access to campus buildings, including your residential facility, may be turned off until you fulfill your testing requirement.
 Additionally, failure to comply with the testing program may result in a referral to Student Conduct and/or additional interim measures, up to and including an interim suspension from campus and immediate loss of housing.
 More information will soon be available regarding non-compliance with testing among unvaccinated employees.

-Failure to comply with weekly testing will result in disciplinary action as follows*:
+For students, failure to comply with weekly testing will result in disciplinary action as follows*: